ManuGithubSteam/LinJarK/README.md

  - The current model has many words for controlling and getting information of various sources.
  -> There are some things missing but this is normal as along the way some new things always get added......

-- As Google Speech API v2 now requires personal keys, these modules will (for now) not be published:
+- As Google Speech API v2 now requires personal keys, these modules will (for now) not work:
- - Internet search (Amazon, Google etc)
   - Translation (translate words in other languages)

- -> If you are interested, read the "Get_GOOGLE_API_Key.md" and contact me if you want to test the modules.
+ -> If you are interested, read the "Get_GOOGLE_API_Key.md" and give me some feedback how tey work for you :-D

 Always check out: linjark_grammar#.ods for progress and the FAQ.md file